Vicki Hamilton OAM

 Vicki is currently an observer rep on behalf of the Asbestos Support Group Network on the Asbestos Safety & Eradication Council (Federal Gov)

 Vicki is the current Chair of the Gippsland Regional Integrated Cancer Service Consumer Reference Group.

-Vicki is also a current Community Advisory Committee member at Latrobe Regional Hospital since the groups inception in 2005.
+Vicki is a former Community Advisory Committee member at Latrobe Regional Hospital since the groups inception in 2005 to 2020.